top of page

 Research has demonstrated a direct positive correlation between individual commitment to strategy and involvement in strategy development.
 Inclusive strategic thinking impacts the organization's bottom line, leading to a leader's success and significance.

-When leaders solicit ideas from others outside the traditionally involved management team, it improves the creativity of the ideas and reinforces that leaders value employees.
-Creative ideas that reflect the customer's stated and unstated needs likely will come from those with no stake in the status quo and closest to the customer.
+When leaders solicit ideas from outside the traditionally involved management team, it enhances the creativity of those ideas and reinforces that leaders value employees.
+Creative ideas that reflect the customer's stated and unstated needs are likely to come from those with no stake in the status quo and who are closest to the customer.

 Being transparent with access to strategic input and processes enhances follower outputs.
-When the employees responsible for implementing strategic plans are the same employees contributing, there is increased awareness, engagement, buy-in, and firm performance.
+When the employees responsible for implementing strategic plans are the same employees contributing to it, there is greater awareness of tradeoffs, decision criteria, engagement, and firm performance.

 5 Key Leadership Strategic Thinking Leadership Competencies

-A leader's ability to question and make connections between ideas and evaluate options improves strategic thinking.
+A leader's ability to question, connect ideas, and evaluate options improves strategic thinking.
 Here are five strategic thinking leadership competencies that are often underdeveloped:

 When searching for weak signals, businesses are essentially delving into the realm of potential disruptions and opportunities that may not be readily apparent.
 These signals are often subtle, emerging trends or environmental changes that could significantly impact the future.
 By actively seeking out these weak signals, organizations can gain a competitive edge by being better prepared to adapt and respond to evolving market conditions.

-Clarifying the organization's shared purpose and dreams with group benefit is crucial in fostering a strong sense of unity and direction among team members.
-By clearly defining the common goals and aspirations that everyone is working towards, individuals within the organization can align their efforts and work collaboratively towards a shared vision.
-This process not only helps in creating a sense of belonging and camaraderie but also enhances motivation and engagement among employees.
-A culture of teamwork and cooperation can be cultivated by emphasizing the group benefit that comes from pursuing the organization's shared purpose and dreams.
+Clarifying the organization's shared purpose and vision with group benefits is crucial to fostering a strong sense of unity and direction among team members.
+By clearly defining the common goals and aspirations everyone is working toward, individuals within the organization can align their efforts and collaborate toward a shared vision.
+This process not only fosters a sense of belonging and camaraderie but also enhances employee motivation and engagement.
+A culture of teamwork and cooperation can be cultivated by emphasizing the collective benefits of pursuing the organization's shared purpose and vision.

 Encouraging a shift in perspective by questioning established beliefs and exploring innovative ideas for what lies ahead.
 Challenging current assumptions opens the door to new opportunities and unexpected solutions.
 Embracing fresh thinking allows us to break free from conventional boundaries and envision a future filled with exciting possibilities.
 It is through this process of reevaluation and creativity that we pave the way for progress and growth, sparking a journey toward a more dynamic and promising tomorrow.